silverstripe/userhelp.silverstripe.org/README.md

 # userhelp.silverstripe.org

 This is the source code powering https://userhelp.silverstripe.org.
-It primarily consists of the SilverStripe framework and [docsviewer](https://github.com/silverstripe/silverstripe-docsviewer) module with minimal configuration.
+It primarily consists of the SilverStripe framework and the [docsviewer](https://github.com/silverstripe/silverstripe-docsviewer) module with minimal configuration.

 For adding functionality or editing the style of the documentation see the